 Domestic Violence Survivors: With a surge in domestic violence related to the lockdown, we provided emergency funding for hotel rooms for people fleeing unsafe situations.
 Additional funds addressed the needs of the Orthodox community and supported food vouchers.

-Small-Business Interest-Free Loans: We allocated \$1 million to our partner the Hebrew Free Loan Society to support its loan program, helping keep small businesses affoat.
+\$1 million to our partner the Hebrew Free Loan Society to support its loan program, helping keep small businesses afloat.

 Addressing Essential Human Service Needs: